Research & Publications

 To model disorders of brain development in a human system, the Vaccarino lab has adopted the induced pluripotent stem cell (iPSC) model and over the last several years has derived over 600 iPSC lines from patients with developmental disorders.
 Vaccarino and colleagues pioneered the generation of cortical organoids from iPSC lines (Mariani et al, 2012) and contributed fundamental work on neurodevelopmental alterations in severe, idiopathic ASD using this tool.
 Transcriptome and cell fate studies in organoids from individuals affected with ASD as compared to unaffected family members indicated alterations in cell proliferation, overproduction of synapses and a striking imbalance between inhibitory and excitatory neurons and their precursors (Mariani et al, Cell, 2015).
 The work has also revealed an important role of the transcription factor FOXG1 in the overproduction of GABAegic precursor cells (Mariani et al, 2015).

-Current studies are using single cell approaches to characterize brain organoids in people with different genetic background and in patients with ASD, integrating gene expression with gene regulatory elements and chromatin architecture.
+Current studies are using single cell approaches to characterize brain organoids in people with different genetic background and in patients with ASD and Tourette syndrome, integrating gene expression with gene regulatory elements and chromatin architecture.

 In recent years, somatic mosaicism has emerged as a potential source of differences in developmental trajectories among individuals.
 Somatic mosaicism is the accumulation of mutations in cellular genomes after fertilization.
 These can be variations in DNA sequence, including single nucleotide variations (SNVs) and small insertions/deletions (Indels), or variations in DNA copy number (CNVs), in the form of large duplication/deletions.
 The notion that cells in an individual organism do not share the same genome is not new, but only in the last decade the scientific community has begun to use emerging deep sequencing technologies to understand the scale of this phenomenon.
 Somatic mutations are present in both normal cells and in various diseases (Jourdon et al, 2020) and somatic variation has been suggested to play a role in driving neuronal diversity and genome evolution.
 We collaborate closely with the computational genomics laboratory of Alexej Abyzov at the Mayo Clinic.
 Together, we have demonstrated and quantified widespread somatic mosaicism in many human cell types and tissues, including human skin fibrolasts (Abyzov et al, Nature, 2012; Abyzov et al, Genome Research, 2017; Fasching et al, Science, 2021) and the human developing brain (Bae et al, Science, 2018).

-We are part of the Brain Somatic Mosaicism (BSMN) network, sponsored by the National Institute of Mental Health (NIMH) and encompassing laboratories from several major centers in the US.
+We were founding members of the Brain Somatic Mosaicism (BSMN) network, sponsored by the National Institute of Mental Health (NIMH) and encompassing laboratories from several major centers in the US.
+We are active members of the Somatic Mosaisism across Human Tissues (SMaHT) consortium, which aims at generating a catalog of somatic genomic variants in several tissue across the human body and brain.

 Using postmortem tissue, our group was the first to use retrospective somatic mutations to delineate a lineage map for the early human embryo, which suggested that a mosaic single nucleotide variant (SNV) is generated at each cell division (rate: 1.3 SNVs/cell/mitosis) (Bae et al, Science, 2018).
 Since then, we determined that lineage reconstruction can be done in living persons, opening the possibility of using routine lineage reconstruction for understanding individual differences in development, as well as early diagnosis of many medical conditions involving lineage asymmetry and clonal expansion due to MM, including cancer and epilepsy (Fasching et al, Science, 2021).